BFI Reuben Library

 Our library holds the world’s largest collection of books, journals and digitised material about film, television and the moving image, free to access – whether you’re a serious researcher or just stopping by on your way to a film.
 We have state-of-the-art scanning facilities and an easy-to-use database to point you in the right direction if needed.

 We look forward to welcoming you again soon.
-If you’d like to speak with one of our Library team before your visit please contact us.
-There may be a delay in response, please bear with us.
+If you'd like to speak with one of our Library team before your visit please contact us.
+We will endeavour to respond to your enquiry as soon as possible.

 With thanks to our generous supporters: